lalqalandar310-prog/Syspulse-/README.md

 - Monitors CPU, RAM, and Disk usage
 - Monitors startup activity and detects changes
 - Sends Telegram notifications for monitored events
-- Keeps monitoring locally even when there is no internet connection
+- Continues monitoring locally after license verification, even if the PC temporarily has no internet connection

 No cloud dashboard.
 No unnecessary complexity.
 Just useful system activity alerts delivered to Telegram.